AngyDev/custom-3D/client/src/components/Measurements/Measurement.md

 ### Usage

 1. The user clicks the dedicated button in the sidebar
-2. The user presses the _Ctrl_ button and clicks on the mesh
+2. The user clicks on the mesh
-3. To finish the measurement the user has to maintain the ctrl button pressed and clicks another time on the mesh.
+3. To finish the measurement the user has to maintain click button pressed and clicks another time on the mesh.
 4. It is possible to see the value of the measurement on the mesh

 ### How measurement works

-The measurement functionality is based on the window event and on the canvas one.
-The system creates four events, two for mouse movement and two for keypress.
-The keypress events are important to add a listener when the user clicks the ctrl button and when leaves the button, the movement events are important because they catch the mouse movements to add the point and the distance to the scene.
+The measurement functionality is based on the canvas event of pointerDown and pointerMove (to be adaptive for iPad too).
+The system creates two events.
+The movement events are important because they catch the mouse movements to add the point and the distance between the two points.

-The measurement is composed by four objects, two points, _THREE.Point()_, one line, _THREE.LineSegments()_, and a label, _CSS2DRenderer()_.
+The measurement object group is composed by four objects, two points, _THREE.Point()_, one line, _THREE.LineSegments()_, and a label, _CSS2DRenderer()_.